icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_consumer_ops_guidelines.md

 # Guidance for Data Consumers

-**NOTE**: This documented is primarily intended for technical and operations teams within organisations wishing to participate in the Icebreaker One Trust Framework as Data Consumers.
+**NOTE**: This documented is primarily intended for technical and operations teams within organisations wishing to participate in the IB1 Trust Framework as Data Consumers.

 **NOTE**: The key words **“MUST”**, **“MUST NOT”**, **“REQUIRED”**, **“SHALL”**, **“SHALL NOT”**, **“SHOULD”**, **“SHOULD NOT”**, **“RECOMMENDED”**, **“MAY”**, and **“OPTIONAL”** in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).